vnwal001/MyTestFolder/HW2-report.md

    C) I performed a numeric facet on the MissingValues Column, and I sorted for all matching rows with MissingValue > 1, I deleted the matching rows and removed the MissingValues column

-    ii.
-Remove rows that contain misleading info.
+   ii Remove rows that contain misleading info.
 You must explain in your report the criteria you defined to remove those selected row(s)/column(s).

 Answer:

-    A) I merged all the clusters by the STAR column, using the Key collison, fingerprint method.
+I merged all the clusters by the STAR column, using the Key collison, fingerprint method.
 I did this believe if the cells in that column have exactly the same stars and director, it is highly like to be the same movie.
 I found 38 clusters.

 3. Refilling the values in the column(s):